MdX07r/Desind/README.md

 **Desind: A lightweight and fast experience**

 **Desind** is a revolutionary operating system designed from the ground up for speed, efficiency, and elegance.
-Built on `Wayland` with a `QML``-based` `interface`, Desind offers an unparalleled user experience.
+Built on `Wayland` with a `QML-based interface`, Desind offers an unparalleled user experience.

 At the heart of **Desind** lies an innovative user interface paradigm based on "capsules."
 Instead of traditional icons or menus, **Desind** offers a clean and simple interface where each function is represented by a dynamic capsule that expands to reveal functions when needed.
 This design eliminates visual clutter while maintaining immediate access to all system features.